matthewwardrop/spec-classes/docsite/docs/index.md

 just regular classes pre-loaded with useful methods that you didn't have to write yourself.

-**Copy-on-write by default.** One the dangers with using class instances as specification is that if they are mutated in one context, they are mutated for all contexts.
+**Copy-on-write by default.** One of the dangers with using class instances as specification is that if they are mutated in one context, they are mutated for all contexts.
 Spec classes does not prevent (by default) local mutations of class instances (you can still do `my_spec.foo = 'bar'`); but all helper methods